jonhiller/Voxelyze/README.md

 The Voxelyze code is structured as a library and compiles on windows and linux.
 An included Visual Studio project compiles Voxelyze to a static *.lib, and the usual "make" can be executed on linux to build a static *.a library.

+Define "USE_OMP" in the preprocessor to enable multithreaded solving.